zhubao315/learn-agentic-ai/02_agentic_foundations/-01_which_llm/readme.md

 - **Cost**: Highly affordable—optimized for speed and low latency, plus a generous free tier that’s a boon for prototyping.
 - **Context Size**: Exceptional—1 million tokens in some Gemini variants (e.g., 1.5 Pro), dwarfing most competitors and ideal for agents needing vast memory.
 - **Structured Output**: Strong—benefits from Google’s engineering, delivering reliable JSON and other formats, especially in multimodal workflows.
 - **Takeaway**: Best for fast, multimodal agents with huge context demands and solid structured output, where cost and efficiency outshine deep reasoning.
+However, deep reasoning have improved a lot in recent models.

 ### Step 3: Align with Agent Goals
 The right choice depends on your agent’s role: